maniospas/smoll/docs/std.md

 6. nat subtraction would yield a negative
 15. out of bounds

-### slice
+### slice - get a substring view into a string
-*Defined in: std/core/string.s line 252*
+*Defined in: std/core/string.s line 254*

+This operation does not perform any additional allocations or memory moves and is thus convenient for parsing code.
+Explicitly copy the result to move it away from volatile memory, such as circular buffers.

 ```rust
 slice(cstr _s, nat from, nat to) -> (str)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 7 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 7 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: